Fully Asynchronous Stochastic Coordinate Descent: A Tight Lower Bound on the Parallelism Achieving Linear Speedup: Model and Main Results

 \subsection{Results}

 We assume that our algorithms are run until exactly $T$ coordinates are selected and then updated for some pre-specified $T$.
-The initial value of $x$ is denoted by $x^1$, and the first update is at time $t=1$.
-(This is consistent with the update rule \eqref{eq:update-rule}.)
+The initial value of $x$ is denoted by $x^1$, and the first update in each order is said to be at time $t=1$ w.r.t.~that order.
 The commit times are constrained by the following assumption.

-\begin{assume} There exists a non-negative integer $q$ such that the only updates that might interfere with the update at time $t$ are those that commit at times $t+1, t+2,\ldots,t+q$. \end{assume} When asynchronous effects are moderate, and if the various gradients have a similar computational cost, the parameter $q$ will typically be bounded above by a small constant times the number of cores.
+\begin{assume} There exists a non-negative integer $q$ such that the only updates that might interfere with the update at time $t$ in the ST order are those that commit at times $t+1, t+2,\ldots,t+q$. \end{assume} When asynchronous effects are moderate, and if the various gradients have a similar computational cost, the parameter $q$ will typically be bounded above by a small constant times the number of cores.

-As we are using the SCC ordering, we need to express the constraint in terms of the latter ordering. \begin{lemma} The range of SCC times for coordinates that might interfere with an update at SCC time $t$ is $[t-2q+1,t+q-1]$. \end{lemma}
+As we are using the SCC order, we need to express the constraint in terms of the latter ordering. \begin{lemma} Let $\calU_t$ be the $t$-th update in the SCC order.
+Its (integer) start time lies in the range $[\max\{1,t-q+1\},t+q-1]$ and its commit time is in the range $[t+1, t+q+1]$.
+Also, update $\calU_s$ in the SCC order might interfere with $\calU_t$ only if $s \in [t-2q+1,t+q-1]$. \end{lemma}

+For simplicity, we relax the first range to $[t-2q,t+q]$.
+Also the earlier an update starts, the greater the variation in values in might read, and so for our analysis, we will assume the start time is $\max\{1,t-q+1\}$.
+We cannot set $\calU_t$'s commit time in a similar way, however, as its commit time could affect which other updates might read its committed value.

 \begin{theorem}[\textsf{SACD} Upper Bound] Given initial point $x^1$, Algorithm~\ref{alg:SACD} is run for exactly $T$ iterations by multiple cores.
-Suppose that Assumption~\ref{assume:SACD-q} holds, $\G \ge \Lmax$, and $q \le \min\left\{\frac{\sqrt n}{102}, \frac{\G \sqrt n } {102\Lresbar}\right\}$.
+Suppose that Assumption~\ref{assume:SACD-q} holds, $\G \ge \Lmax$, and $q \le \min\big\{\frac{\sqrt n}{270}, \frac{\G \sqrt n } {270\Lresbar}\big\}$.

 (i)~ If $F$ is strongly convex with parameter $\muF$, and $f$ is strongly convex with parameter $\muf$, then

 (ii)~Now suppose that $F$ is convex.
 Let $R$ be the radius of the level set for $x^1$, $\mathrm{Level}(x^1) = \{ x \,|\, f(x) \le f(x^1) \}$.
 Then